-At Blizzard Data Recovery we try to make it affordable to get your data back.
+At Blizzard Data Recovery, we try to make it affordable to get your data back.
 USB stick recovery starts at $150.
-Here are some descriptions and pictures so you can compare your USB pen drive to devices that we do recover data from.
+Here are some descriptions and pictures of the common USB flash drives and pen drives that we do recover.

-If your thumb drive has a metal USB connector like the picture to the left then we can most likely recover your data.
 There are thousands of different shapes and sizes of USB flash drives that we can recover.
-Another factor is size, if your flash device is more than 1 inch long then it is a good candidate for recovery.
-Why does size matter?
-There are some monolithic flash devices that we do not recover but most of them are under one inch in length.
-The reason we don’t work with these devices is because we specialize in diagnosing and repairing failed components and broken connectors.
+For conventional failed or broken USB flash drives, we can often replace failed components to temporarily repair and recover your data.
 We also specialize in removing the memory chip (NAND) and recovering your data when the device cannot be repaired.
-There are some USB sticks called monolithic flash devices that do not have surface mounted components like fuses, resistors, capacitors, oscillators, so we can’t replace them.
+There are some USB sticks called monolithic flash devices that do not have surface mounted components like fuses, resistors, capacitors, oscillators, etc. so we can’t replace them.
 They also don’t have the typical TSOP or BGA chip package that we can remove and read in our NAND readers.
 In most cases, monolith devices require invasive work and complex data reconstruction.

 To the left, you can see two same model Sandisk Ultra 64GB USB devices.
 The one on the left is a conventional device and the one on the right is a monolith, but the package presents them as the same model.
 Click the picture to enlarge and see the difference.
 For full size devices, you can often tell a monolith because it has a metal lip across the bottom of the connector area.
 The monolith version of these Sandisk Ultra flash drives have been seen coming from Amazon and Walmart since mid 2018.

 To the right is an example of some short monolithic USB devices that typically require advanced recovery procedures and often longer recovery times than conventional drives.